jonvicente/jonvicente.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/climate_stripes_2.jfif){:.align-center width="900px"}

-Climate stripes are a visual representation of the long-term rise in global temperatures.
-Created by climate scientist Ed Hawkins in 2018, these colorful stripes illustrate changes in annual average temperatures over time.
-Each stripe represents a single year, with shades of blue indicating cooler years and shades of red indicating warmer years.
-The simplicity and immediacy of this design make it an effective tool for communicating climate change to a broad audience, highlighting the trend of global warming in a clear, impactful manner.
+**Climate stripes** visually represent the rise in global temperatures.
+Created by Ed Hawkins in 2018, each stripe represents a year, with blue for cooler years and red for warmer years.
+Their simplicity effectively communicates climate change, highlighting the warming trend clearly.

-Climate stripes can also be generated using temperature anomalies from various baseline periods.
-A baseline period is a span of years used to calculate the average temperature, against which anomalies (deviations from this average) are measured.
-Common baseline periods include 1951-1980, 1961-1990, and 1981-2010.
-By using different baselines, the climate stripes can highlight how temperature deviations compare to different historical norms.
-For instance, using a more recent baseline period may show more pronounced warming in recent years, while an earlier baseline may provide a longer historical perspective.
-This approach can help underscore the consistency of warming trends across different periods and emphasize the urgency of addressing climate change.
+**Baseline periods** can be used to generate climate stripes, comparing temperature anomalies against different historical averages, such as 1951-1980, 1961-1990, and 1981-2010.
+Using various baselines shows how recent warming trends compare to past norms, emphasizing the urgency of addressing climate change.

 ------